Family Calendar App Comparison 2026: Complete Guide

 • Interface feels dated

-Verdict: Still works if you've been using it for years and need shopping lists.
-But the 30-day limit on free users and lack of innovation make it less attractive than it used to be.
+Verdict: Still works if you've been using it for years and need shopping lists integrated with calendar.
+But the 30-day limit on free users, read-only Google sync, and zero AI features at any price make it less attractive than modern alternatives.

 TimeTree